Skip to main content

 Academic

-An academic exploration of predicting peptide efficacy requires moving beyond the identification of single-gene polymorphisms into the domain of and functional genomics.
+An academic exploration of predicting peptide efficacy requires moving beyond the identification of single-gene polymorphisms into the domain of systems biology and functional genomics.
 The central question evolves from “Which genes are involved?” to “How do networks of genes, their expression levels, and epigenetic modifications collectively determine an individual’s unique physiological response?”.

 The clinical reality is that response to any hormonal therapy, including GH secretagogues, is an emergent property of a complex, dynamic system.
 Therefore, a truly predictive model must account for the polygenic architecture of the GH-IGF-1 axis and the layers of regulation that govern its function.